TransparentHealth/mu2/transport/ttt-configuration.md

 After these files are created and transfered to the server, you will want to place them in the correct location.
-Assuming that your trust anchor is "root.der", your public certificate is "ttt.example.com.der", and your domain level signing certificate is "ttt.example.com.p12", the copy these files to their required location. assuming these files are your current directory, then execute the following commands.
+Assuming that your trust anchor is "root.der", your public certificate is "ttt.your-domain.com.der", and your domain level signing certificate is "ttt.your-domain.com.p12", the copy these files to their required location. assuming these files are your current directory, then execute the following commands.

     sudo cp root.der /var/lib/tomcat7/webapps/ttt/pubcert/
-    sudo cp ttt.example.com.der  /var/lib/tomcat7/webapps/ttt/pubcert/
+    sudo cp ttt.your-domain.com.der /var/lib/tomcat7/webapps/ttt/pubcert/
+    cp ttt.your-domain.com.der  ~/tttdir/external_cache/direct/encrypt_certs
-    sudo cp ttt.example.com.p12 /var/lib/tomcat7/webapps/ttt/WEB-INF/privcert/
+    sudo cp ttt.your-domain.com.p12 /var/lib/tomcat7/webapps/ttt/WEB-INF/privcert/
+    sudo cp ttt.your-domain.com.p12 ~/tttdir/external_cache/direct/signing_cert/
+    touch ~/tttdir/external_cache/direct/signing_cert/password.txt
     cd /var/lib/tomcat7/webapps/ttt/WEB-INF/privcert/
     sudo chown tomcat7 *
     sudo chgrp tomcat7 *

 Set the file names in tk_props to the filenames used above.
+We are assuming that your public cert is named "ttt.your-domain.com.der" and your trust anchor is "root.der".
+Change these to match the name of your files.

-    cd tttdir/external_cache
+    cd ~/tttdir/external_cache
-    sed -i -e 's/my-public-cert.der/ttt.example.com.der/g' tk_props.txt
+    sed -i -e 's/my-public-cert.der/ttt.your-domain.com.der/g' tk_props.txt
     sed -i -e 's/my-trust-anchor.der/root.der/g' tk_props.txt

-Change the owndership and permissions on the ttt dir
+Change the owndership and permissions on the external_cache and logs directory

+    cd ~
     sudo chmod -R 777 tttdir
+    chmod -R 777 logs
     sudo chown -R tomcat7 tttdir
     sudo chgrp -R tomcat7 tttdir

+You can test this step was completed successfully by going to running a script that checks that all of the files are properly situated

+    cd /var/lib/tomcat7/webapps/ttt/scripts
+    bash cert-check.sh

 8. Start the SMTP Daemon
 ------------------------